 Do you have a tradition to go around the table at Thanksgiving and tell what you are thankful for?
 I love these these Thanksgiving Conversation Starters from The Yellow Bliss Road because they promote discussions about gratitude instead of one word answers.

 I love this Gratitude Photo Scavenger Hunt at Sarah Dawn Designs.
 If you love photography or are a very visual person, this would be such a fun way to document a variety of things that you are thankful for.
 It could be done throughout the month of November or it could keep older kids and teens busy on Thanksgiving Day while the turkey cooks!

 This Chalkboard Gratitude Reminder is a simple way that my family has tried to be more grateful.
 We have this long chalkboard in our hallway and I love it.
 Sometimes, I use it to put inspirational quotes and sometimes we use it to countdown to a vacation or a holiday.

 In November we leave it blank and just let everyone write what they were thankful for whenever they walk by (you could use a poster board instead).
 The thing I love most is that it keeps us thinking throughout the whole month.

 Volunteering and service is one of the best ways to start thinking more about others and less about ourselves.
 It also provides opportunities to see others that are less fortunate and to be grateful for what we have.
-U Serve Utah is a great resource for finding service opportunities throughout Utah.
+Just Serve is a great resource for finding service opportunities throughout Utah.
 You can even set your search criteria to find opportunities for families or children.

 My 13 year old son is currently working on a report about how reading literary fiction actually helps us to be more empathetic.
 Literary fiction books force us to put ourselves in another person's shoes and try to understand the characters feelings.
 For younger kids there are some great books that focus on gratitude.
 Here are a few, well reviewed, options.